-What you do when you’re a plant lady but decided to get a kitten?
+What do you do when you’re a plant lady but decided to get a kitten?

 Even though Olivia didn’t pay much attention to my indoor plants during her first weeks at home, nowadays she’s a curious little bastard and I’ll soon have to buy her own little plants too, so she can leave mine in peace.